3 key takeaways:

 Struggling to write your resume introduction?
 Make one fast with Teal's AI Resume Builder.

 Just like choosing the right resume format, you'll also need to choose the right resume introduction.
-There are a few different types of resume introductions from which you can choose.
+There are four main types of resume introductions that are most common among jobseekers, these include:

 Resume introduction type #1: Resume objective